frannyfra/Ubuntu-Wifi-Adaptor-Not-Found/NOTES.md

 ##  This is a note on how to fix the "Wifi Adaptor not Found" problem in Ubuntu.
 ### It is a personal note for future reference.

-Before running the below commands, I did gather information from different sources on the web and did consult ***Stack Exchange*** .
+Before running the below commands, I did gather information from different sources on the web and did consult ***Stack Exchange*** also.

 I did follow <a href="https://askubuntu.com/questions/990378/wi-fi-not-working-on-lenovo-thinkpad-e570-realtek-rtl8821ce" target="_blank">this</a> solution and it worked for me.
 Below there are the steps I have followed after logging in as a **super user** in the command line.